 - Rental and Mortgage Arrears: A one-time payment of up to six months of rental arrears or mortgage arrears may be provided on behalf of households in need.
 Arrears can include late fees accrued by the household and court costs incurred due to an eviction being filed (if applicable).
 Late fees resulting from grantee's failure to pay rent on behalf of a household by the deadline is not considered an eligible use of the grant.
 Grantees are encouraged to assist participants to establish payment plans and negotiate reduced arrears if possible.
 Rental or Mortgage Arrears in excess of six months are considered to be ineligible for reimbursement. - Application Fees: Grantees may pay application fees on behalf of eligible households. - Security Deposits: Funds may be used to pay for a security deposit that is less than or equal to two months' rent.
 Security deposit may include a pet deposit as long as the total deposit does not exceed 2 months of rent. - Rental Assistance: Grantees may provide monthly rental assistance payments on behalf of eligible households.
-The purpose of rental assistance is to stabilize households that have no other resources or support to pay their monthly rent amount.
-Rental assistance payments must occur within the grant period to be considered eligible.
-Rental assistance is not to exceed 24 months, and must only be paid in one-month increments at the time rent is due.
-Grantees must utilize the Minimum Standards for Permanent Housing form (MHDC-116) prior to payment to verify that the housing provided with MHTF-DR funds is considered safe, decent and sanitary. - Mortgage Assistance: Grantees may provide monthly mortgage assistance payments on behalf of eligible households.
-The purpose of mortgage assistance is to stabilize households that have no other resources or support to pay their monthly mortgage amount.
-Mortgage assistance payments must occur within the grant period to be considered eligible.
-Mortgage assistance is not to exceed 6 months and must only be paid in one-month increments at the time the mortgage is due. - Utility Deposits: Funds may be used to pay for standard utility deposits for gas, electric, water, or sewage.
-Utility deposits must occur within the grant period to be considered eligible. - Utility Arrears: Grantees may provide up to a maximum of six months of arrears for unpaid gas, electric, water, and sewage.
+The purpose of the grant is to provide assistance to stabilize households that have no other resources and support to pay their monthly rent amount.
+Rental assistance payments must occur within the grant period to be considered eligible. - Mortgage Assistance: Grantees may provide monthly mortgage assistance payments on behalf of eligible households.
+The purpose of the grant is to provide assistance to stabilize households that have no other resources and support to pay their monthly mortgage amount.
+Mortgage assistance payments must occur within the grant period to be considered eligible. - Utility Deposits: Funds may be used to pay for standard utility deposits for gas, electric, water, or sewage.
+Utility deposits must occur within the grant period to be considered eligible. - Utility Arrears: Up to six months of arrears for unpaid gas, electric, water, and sewage may be provided to households in need.
 Arrears can include late fees accrued by the household.
 Late fees resulting from grantee's failure to pay utilities on behalf of a household by the deadline is not considered an eligible use of the grant.
-Grantees are encouraged to assist participants in establishing payment plans and negotiating reduced arrears if possible.

-- Utility Assistance: Utility assistance for gas, electric, water, and sewage may be provided on behalf of eligible households.
-Expenses deemed non-essential (i.e., cable television, internet, telephone, etc.) are considered ineligible.
-Utility deposits must occur within the grant period to be considered eligible. - Hotel/Motel Voucher: Grantee may provide hotel or motel vouchers when no appropriate emergency shelter is available for a homeless individual or family. - Essential Supplies: Limited to one instance of assistance per household per month and must be provided alongside other MHTF-DR services, Grantee can provide essential supplies limited to the following items: - Baby care items - Hygiene items - Groceries
+Grantees are encouraged to assist participants establish payment plans and negotiate reduced arrears if possible.
+Utility Arrears in excess of six months are considered to be ineligible for reimbursement. - Utility Assistance: Utility assistance for gas, electric, water, and sewage may be provided on behalf of eligible households.
+Expenses deemed non-essential (i.e., cable television, internet, telephone, etc.) are considered ineligible for reimbursement.
+Utility deposits must occur within the grant period to be considered eligible. - Hotel/Motel Voucher: Where no appropriate emergency shelter is available for a homeless individual or family, grantee may provide hotel or motel vouchers.
+It is the expectation that grantee work with the household to create a housing stabilization plan as well as to ensure household's service and housing needs are addressed. - Essential Supplies: Limited to one instance of assistance per household per month and provided alongside other housing services, Grantee can provide essential supplies limited to the following items:

+- Baby care items

+- Hygiene items

+- Groceries

-Costs associated with the delivery of supplies are considered eligible under MHTF-DR.
+Costs associated with the delivery of such supplies are eligible for reimbursement.

-- Essential Appliances: Limited to one instance of replacement per appliance and must be

-provided alongside other MHTF-DR services.
-Grantee can provide appliance

-replacement limited to the following items.
-If appliances are provided for a renter

-household, grantee must verify that the appliances are tenant-owned via the lease
+- Essential Appliances: Limited to one instance of replacement per appliance and provided alongside other housing services, Grantee can provide appliance replacement limited to the following items.
+If appliances are provided for a renter Household, must verify via lease that the appliances are tenant-owned.

-agreement.

 - Fridge

 - Washer

 - Dryer

 - Dishwasher

 - Oven, Stove, or Cooktop

 - Microwave

 - Window Unit

-Costs associated with the delivery or installation of appliances are eligible under MHTF-DR.
+Costs associated with the delivery or installation of appliances are eligible for reimbursement.